 - 1. Remove solar cover and discontinue use during treatment of active algae growth. - 2.
+Check pH and Alkalinity, adjust if necessary. - 3.
+Shock pool with Burn Out Extreme using 1 lb. per 6,000 gallons of water.
+This should be added after sundown and when the pool is not in use.
+Pre-dissolve in a clean bucket of pool water outside.
+ALWAYS add chlorine to water NOT water to chlorine.
+DO NOT inhale as fumes will be very strong.
+NEVER mix with any other chemicals! \SoftSwim USERS\ remember you CANNOT use chlorine or non-chlorine shock and must always use the SoftSwim Shock.

-Check pH and adjust if necessary. - 3.
-Vigorously scrub algae spots with a maintenance or algae brush (nylon bristled brushes are recommended for vinyl pools) - 4.
-Pour Banish algaecide directly into the water near or over the visible algae growth at a rate of 16 oz. per 10,000 gallons of water. - 5.
-Shock pool using BioGuard Burn Out 3 at a rate of 1 lb. per 10,000 gallons of water.
-Follow the pre-dissolve directions in Shock or Superchlorinating.SoftSwim USERS remember you CANNOT use chlorine or non-chlorine (mono persulfate) shock and must always use the SoftSwim C liquid based shock treatment along with SoftSwim A algaecide.
-See SoftSwim for additional recommendations - 6.
-Increase filter run time to 24 hours if possible to increase circulation. - 7.
-Check filter pressure and backwash if necessary. - 8.
-Continue to maintain your sanitizer level at the high side of normal (free chlorine of 3.0) during treatment for algae infestation. - 9.
+- 4. The following morning Pour Rhiel Algae Inhibitor directly into the water near or over the visible algae growth, apply 16 oz. per 10,000 gallons. - 5.
+Vacuum pool - 6.
+Check filter pressure and backwash if necessary. - 7.
+Continue to maintain your sanitizer level at the high side of normal (free chlorine of 3.0) during treatment for algae infestation. - 8.
 Clean filter as necessary and continue to add a maintenance algaecide until pool is clear of all signs of visible algae.